Beta is live, 0 / 200 seats claimed

 Real catch

-Priya has 4 tasks from March.
+Sarah has 4 tasks from March.
 Two shipped.
 Two haven't been opened since assignment.
 Ask her about XYZ-45 and XYZ-67.

 04 · standup copy-paste